mfmasud/postcode_stats/README.md

-# POR_10355929
+# POR_10355929 (Improved!)
-This repository holds my POR submission for the module 6003CEM - Web API Development.
+This repository holds my improvements to my POR submission for the module 6003CEM - Web API Development.

+Now that I have an infinite amount of time, I can work on the feedback provided:

+1. **Testing**: Increase the robustness of tests by:
+   - Generating coverage reports to identify untested lines of code.
+   - Implementing mocking to conduct fine-grained checks on function arguments.

+2. **Caching**: Improve the efficiency and responsiveness of the application by:
+   - Implementing cache header setting/checking.
+   - Utilizing HTTP cache response codes, such as 304 (Not Modified), where appropriate.

+3. **Security**: Enhance the security of the application by:
+   - Implementing JWT (JSON Web Token) or other token-based authentication (replacing the current basic authentication approach).

+# **Everything below is outdated!
+I am going to be trying out new technologies and this will most likely affect the instructions below in some way.**

 ## Prerequisites
 Below are instructions on how to clone and prepare this repository for the project.